Contributed by Jadek & Pensa.

 The request for the approval of the prospectus for the offering of the securities to the public shall be submitted by the issuer or the offeror.
 In case the approval of the prospectus relates to the admission of securities to trading on a regulated it shall be submitted by the offeror or other person asking for admission to trading on a regulated market.

 Once the request with the above-mentioned attachments is submitted, ATVP shall inform the issuer, offeror other person asking for admission about the receipt of the documentation no later than the end of the second business day following the receipt of the request.

-If during the review process ATVP finds that the draft prospectus does not meet the standards of completeness, comprehensibility and consistency from the Prospectus Regulation, ZTFI-1 and Commission Delegated Regulation 2019/980 it shall inform the person submitting the request about the deficiencies within 10 days and shall clearly specify the changes or supplementary information that need to be supplemented.
+If during the review process ATVP finds that the draft prospectus does not meet the standards of completeness, comprehensibility, and consistency from the Prospectus Regulation, ZTFI-1, and Commission Delegated Regulation 2019/980 it shall inform the person submitting the request about the deficiencies within 5-20 business days (depending on the type of prospectus) and shall clearly specify the changes or supplementary information that need to be supplemented.
 ATVP emphasized in its Guidelines that it usually issues one or two such resolutions on remedying the deficiencies during each prospectus review process.

-Final version of the prospectus shall be submitted to ATVP electronically and shall be signed by the authorized persons of the offeror or, if necessary, by other responsible persons (i.e. guarantors).
+The final version of the prospectus shall be submitted to ATVP electronically and shall be signed by the authorized persons of the offeror or, if necessary, by other responsible persons (i.e., guarantors).
 The form of the final version of the prospectus is prescribed by the Article 44 of the Commission Delegated Regulation 2019/980.